 Types of Pain from Neck Injuries

-Your pain management specialist in New Jersey categorizes most neck injuries based on the onset, duration or intensity of your pain.
+Your pain relief specialist in New Jersey categorizes most neck injuries based on the onset, duration or intensity of your pain.
 Neck injuries in particular can sometimes cause a delayed reaction.
 The three categories include:

 - Acute.
 When the pain occurs within four weeks of your injury, it’s considered acute.